 |Breed recognition||Yes (American Kennel Club in 1885)|

-There are no noticeable differences between the two regarding the temperament and behavioral patterns.
+There are no noticeable differences between the two regarding temperament and behavioral patterns.
 Small dogs tend to be louder and more defensive because they often feel threatened.
-Most experts agree, though, that Badger Dogs are courageous and confident dogs with exceptional stamina and lots of feisty attitude.
+Most experts agree, though, that Dachshunds are courageous and confident dogs with exceptional stamina and lots of feisty attitudes.

 Dachshunds are strong-willed and curious, so they can be challenging to train.
 Even the miniature pups show signs of stubbornness.
 If you are a first-time owner, raising a Weiner can be a handful, so avoid them if you lack patience or check out our care tips for new dog owners.

 On the plus side, Dachshunds are people-oriented and loyal.
 With adequate care and love, they can become cheerful companions, and bring pure joy into your life.
 They can get along with fellow pets and be friendly with other pooches, though some hostility may exist among dogs of the same sex.